How much does it cost to explore Latvia?

 Many Museums in Latvia are closed on Mondays.
 And many don’t update their opening hours on Google for public holidays or during renovation works.
 So, if you are in Latvia only for a short period and come to see a specific museum, it pays to check directly with the Museum to ensure they are open before you book your trip.

-We had earmarked to visit the History of the KGB Operations in Latvia as it was literally on the same street as our accommodation in Riga.
+We had planned to visit the History of the KGB Operations in Latvia, which was on the same street as our accommodation in Riga.
 According to Google, it should have been open, but when we got there, a small sign on the door informed us that it was temporarily closed.

 Miscellaneous

 Riga has good luggage storage facilities in the central city.
-For EUR4 we could store our travel packs in a single large locker while we explored the Central Market.
+For EUR4, we could store our travel packs in a large locker while exploring the Central Market.

 Travel Costs Summary Table